THEOplayer/samples-ios-sdk/Full-Screen-Handling/Guides/howto-presentation-control/README.md

 ## Full Screen Orientation Handling

-THEOplayer also offers an extentended API for `fullscreen` to handle the orientations as well.
+THEOplayer also offers an extended API for `fullscreen` to handle the orientations as well.
 This API helps to customise the orientation of the player when it is defined in the `fullscreen` mode.

 ```swift
 class PlayerViewController: UIViewController {